ajakaja/ajakaja.github.io/_notes/geometric-mean.md

 The ratio between successive terms is $$\frac{f_{n+2}}{f_n} = \frac{1}{n+1}(\frac{2\sigma}{\sqrt{N}})^2$$ so the series requires $$N > 4 \sigma^2$$ to converge and $$N \gg 4 \sigma^2$$ to converge rapidly enough to ignore later terms.
 Specifically, the first term we are dropping is $$n=4$$, which is $$\frac{16}{3} (\frac{\sigma^{2}}{N})^2$$, in case you want to compute an exact value to be sure it's trivial.
 Which I guess doesn't tell us much more: just that we need $$N \gg \sigma^2$$.

-I wonder how an, er, actual mathematician would analyze this!
+...
+So that's my effort at analyzing this.
+I am not sure how correct it is.

 </aside>